Assess the health of your bees in your environment !

-The causes of this excess mortality are therefore environmental and multiple: urbanization, intensive agricultural practices, environmental pollution, increase in diseases, appearance of new predators, etc.
+The main causes of this over mortality are therefore of multiple environmental origins: urbanization, intensive agricultural practices, environmental pollution, increase of diseases, presence of new predators, etc.

 Environmental stress assessment - Biomarker analysis

-Faced with an unfavorable environment, biological organisms (animals, plants and humans of course) undergo imperceptible alterations, at the molecular, cellular and physiological level.
-If the exposure is prolonged, these can ultimately have a greater or lesser impact on health.
+When facing adverse environmental conditions, biological organisms (animals, plants and humans of course) undergo imperceptible alterations, at the molecular, cellular and physiological level.
+If the exposure is prolonged, these can ultimately have a greater or lesser impact on their overall health.

-In case of environmental pollution, we can detect and quantify proteins damage generated by oxidative stress.
+In case of environmental pollution for instance, biomarker analysis can detect and quantify the damage generated by oxidative stress to proteins in the honey bees.

 Studying the level of protein oxidation in bees can therefore provide a reliable and sensitive account of the impact of your environment on biological organisms, even before the appearance of any visible symptoms.
 The implementation protocol follows the same scheme as the APIDIAG® method presented for the environmental pollution study.